 The Company has significant deferred tax assets in the U.S. and in foreign jurisdictions against which valuation allowances have been established to reduce such deferred tax assets to the amount that is more likely than not to be realized.
 During the second quarter of 2014, the Company released valuation allowance in certain foreign jurisdictions due to the existence of sufficient positive evidence, which resulted in the recognition of a \$4 million income tax benefit.
+As of the third quarter of 2014, valuation allowances remain in certain foreign jurisdictions where the Company believes it is necessary to see further positive evidence, such as sustained achievement of cumulative profits, before these valuation allowances can be released.
+If such positive evidence develops, the Company may release all or a portion of the remaining valuation allowances in these jurisdictions as early as the first half of 2015.

-Due to settlements with certain tax authorities during the second quarter of 2014, the Company's balance of unrecognized tax benefits decreased by \$3 million, which resulted in an income tax benefit of the same amount.
-The Company also estimates its unrecognized tax benefits to increase by \$11 million in 2014 for current year positions in certain tax jurisdictions, only \$2 million of which is estimated to increase income tax expense for the year due to valuation allowances.
-After application of interim period tax accounting, the Company's unrecognized tax benefits increased by \$4 million in the second quarter of 2014, \$1 million of which increased income tax expense.
-The remainder will be recognized in the second half of 2014.
+Due to settlements with certain tax authorities in the second quarter 2014, the Company's balance of unrecognized tax benefits decreased by \$3 million, which resulted in an income tax benefit of the same amount, in year-to-date 2014.
+The Company also estimates its unrecognized tax benefits to increase by \$13 million in 2014 for current year positions in certain tax jurisdictions, only \$1 million of which is estimated to increase income tax expense for the year due to valuation allowances.
+After application of interim period tax accounting, the Company's unrecognized tax benefits increased by \$5 million and \$9 million in the third quarter and year-to-date 2014, respectively.
+The remainder will be recognized in the fourth quarter of 2014.
+This increase resulted in \$1 million of income tax expense in year-to-date 2014.
 Additionally, the Company anticipates that it is reasonably possible that new issues will be raised or resolved by tax authorities that may require changes to the balance of unrecognized tax benefits; however, an estimate of such changes cannot be reasonably made.